Set Up the Square Reader

 |One blinking red light||Battery is low – charge immediately|

-If you’re using a Square Stand with the reader, set-up is simple.
-Just plug the included USB cable (or optional Dock for Square Reader) to the USB hardware hub on the Square Stand.
+If you’re using a Square Stand with the reader, setup is quick and simple.
+Just plug the included USB cable or Dock for Square Reader to the USB hardware hub on the Square Stand.

-You can also connect your reader wirelessly if there are no free USB ports on your stand’s hardware hub.
+You can connect your reader wirelessly if there are no free USB ports on your Stand’s hardware hub.